 As prolific running bamboo, Phyllostachys are generally quite easy to propagate.
 The most productive and effective way to do this is by taking rhizome cuttings or by separating and transplanting any culms that still have a good root mass intact.
 Culm cuttings that work on tropical bamboo like Bambusa and Guadua will not work with Phyllostachys.

 If you really have an abundance of culms in your garden, you can dig up one, or a few of them clustered together.
 Give the soil a good watering the day before to make sure the plant is in tip-top shape.
-And be sure to select a vigorous looking culm.
+And be sure to select a vigorous-looking culm.
 Ideally, it should be less than two years old.
 Dig carefully to keep the roots intact.
 You might have to use clippers or even a saw to separate the root mass from the rest of the rhizome network.
-Then plop the root ball into an appropriately sized pot and cover it with good, rich soil.
-Again, keep the soil moist.
+Then place the root ball into an appropriately sized pot and cover it with good, rich soil.
+Again, keep the soil moist but not water-logged.

 When you have a healthy, fast-growing bamboo that’s determined to spread, you may as well propagate some cuttings.
-Potted bamboo starts make great gifts, or you could even sell them, at your local flea market for example.
+Potted bamboo saplings make great gifts, or you could even sell them, at your local flea market, for example.

 Further reading